-John Bradley, Director
+John Bradley, Conductor

 Time: 8 pm

-Tickets: $25 – General Admission
+Tickets: $30 – General Admission

-$15 – Students, Seniors & Early Music America (EMA) Members
+$20 – Students, Seniors & Early Music America (EMA) Members

 About the Ensemble:

-Polyhymnia, one of New York’s leading early music ensembles, creates vibrant, historically informed performances of music from the courts and cathedrals of the Renaissance world.
+Founded in 1994, Polyhymnia creates vibrant, historically informed performances of music from the courts and cathedrals of the Renaissance world.
 Working with museums and libraries, liturgical historians and educational institutions, Polyhymnia preserves and revives masterworks of the choral literature composed in Europe and the Americas between the years 1450 and 1650.
 Since 2000, Artistic Director John Bradley has been preparing original editions of music for the ensemble in repertoire including numerous modern premiers of works which have remained unperformed since the 16th century.

 Polyhymnia is supported, in part, by a grant from the New York State Council on the Arts with the support of Governor Andrew Cuomo and the New York State Legislature and by public funds from the New York City Department of Cultural Affairs in partnership with the City Council.